 2. When will the policy/practice next be reviewed?

-When new guidance by the Information Commissioner's Office is issued, when new legislation is introduced, when we ask the supplier to make any substantial changes to the software or when we receive any positive or negative feedback related to any of the nine protected characteristics.
+When new guidance by the Information Commissioner's Office is issued, when new legislation is introduced, when we make any substantial changes to the training or when we receive any positive or negative feedback related to any of the nine protected characteristics.